Walton Casuals F.C.: 1946–1969: Formation and early origins

 The earliest roots of Walton Casuals Football Club lead back to World War II.
 Following the conclusion of the war, a group of ex-servicemen returned to their council homes in the Walton-on-Thames area.
-They decided to form an "illegal" Sunday football team, who would go on to play friendlies against other "illegal" teams throughout the 1946–47 and 1947–48 seasons.
-They adopted the name White City FC, due to the outside walls of their houses being painted that colour.
+They decided to form an "illegal" Sunday football team, White City FC, to play friendlies against other "illegal" teams throughout the 1946–47 and 1947–48 seasons.

 In 1948, they decided to become a legitimate Saturday club, and Walton Casuals as they are currently known were founded.
 They became affiliated with the Surrey County Football Association and acquired the use of a pitch at Elm Grove Recreation Ground.
 The club started off in Division One of the Surrey Intermediate (Central) League and gained promotion to the Premier Division in 1952–53.
 Walton Casuals would go on to finish as runners-up on 3 occasions: 1954–55, 1956–57 and 1964–65.
 The Surrey Intermediate (Central) League disbanded in 1965 and the club moved into the League's Western Section for three seasons.

 1969–1992: Various leagues

 In 1969, the Casuals joined the new Surrey Senior League and moved into its most notorious home at Franklyn Road Sports Field, later known as the Waterside Stadium.
-Two years later the club became founder members of the Suburban League, playing one season at Walton & Hersham’s Stompond Lane ground before moving to Addlestone's Liberty Lane ground for eight seasons.
+Two years later the club became founder members of the Suburban League, playing one season at Walton & Hersham's Stompond Lane ground before moving to Addlestone's Liberty Lane ground for eight seasons.
 The club then returned to Franklyn Road, where the Reserves had continued playing in the Surrey Combination League.
 The 1982–83 season saw the Casuals win their first major honour, becoming champions of the Suburban League Southern Section and setting a league record of going 23 games unbeaten under manager Kim Harris.
 The following year the Stags were runners-up behind Sutton United, and in the 1986–87 season reached the Surrey Premier Cup Final, only to lose to Croydon.